See ideas in action. Explore across genres.

 The Novelists Book Club

-A discussion group for fiction writers on the 3rd Monday of each month at 12:00pm MT.
+A discussion group for fiction writers on the 3rd Monday of each month at 12:00pm and 7:00pm MT.

 Meet with other writers to talk about the craft and creativity of storytelling.